-Get a feel for the acadmic environment at Willamette by attending a mini-uniersity session led by faulty or students.
+Get a feel for the academic environment at Willamette by attending a mini-university session led by faculty or students.

 Graph pebbling is a fun collection of puzzles and an active field of mathematical research.
 In this session we'll play some versions of the graph pebbling game and discover some pebbling theorems recently published by Willamette students.